schulzp/spring-javafx/README.md

 Spring JavaFX Integration
 =========================

-This project is provides basic spring integration for JavaFX.
+This project provides spring integration for JavaFX.
+In other words: The life-cycle of JavaFX controllers is managed by spring.

 # Usage

-Please have a look at the example project.
+Please have a look at the examples project.